Army Clothing Record: What You Need to Know About Your Gear

 Can I find my Army OCIE record through the ISM website?

-This page displays your current issued equipment and clothing items.
+After logging in, look for the “Guest My Clothing Self Service” page, which displays your current issued equipment and clothing items.

 What site replaced the Army AKO for managing clothing records?